EDS ruined their relationship, but not their will to fight!

-Darcey Kelly and Sam March were caught up in young love when Darcey’s Ehlers-Danlos Syndrome (EDS) took it away.
-The condition attacked every area of Darcey’s life, from her work to her hobbies to her relationships.
+Darcey Kelly and Sam March were caught up in young love when Darcey’s Ehlers Danlos Syndrome (EDS) started to tear them apart.
+The condition attacked every area of Darcey’s life, from her work to her passions to her relationships.

-Prior to her diagnoses, Darcey lived an exciting life: As well as being the life and soul of the party, she was involved in projects ranging from fight scenes for films, martial arts, pole fitness and circus skills.
-She was the kind of person to juggle straight As with three jobs and still go out at the weekend.
+Prior to her diagnosis, Darcey lived life on full tilt: As well as being the life and soul of the party, her activities ranged from fight scenes for films, martial arts, and circus skills.
+She was the kind of person to juggle straight A’s with three jobs and still go out at the weekend.
 When Sam met her in 2014, it took almost nothing for him to fall head over heels in love.

-Although Darcey was first diagnosed at the age of 15, it wasn’t immediately obvious how devastating and crippling the effects of EDS would be, and for the first few years she refused to slow her pace or let anything get in the way of living her life to the fullest.
-In fact she took in in her stride so much, and it’s often such an invisible condition, that Sam had very little understanding of the constant attack her body was under or the hell she was going through.
+Although Darcey was first diagnosed at the age of 15, it wasn’t immediately obvious how devastating and crippling the effects of EDS would become, and for the first few years she refused to slow her pace or let anything get in the way of living her life to the full.
+In fact she took it so much in her stride, and EDS is often such an invisible condition, that Sam had very little understanding of the constant attack her body was under.

-Darcey had always spent a more-than-average amount of time in hospital, but this could largely have been down to extreme pastimes and prior injuries…but more and more frequent/severe dislocations, seizures and heart problems meant parties were called off, nights out were cancelled and date-nights ending at the hospital became a regular occurrence.
+Darcey had always spent a more-than-average amount of time in hospital, although this seemed at the time largely to have been down to her extreme pastimes and prior injuries…but more and more frequent/severe dislocations of her joints, seizures and heart problems meant parties were called off, nights out were cancelled, and date-nights ending at the hospital became a regular occurrence.
 Try as you may to live life, EDS isn’t something you escape or ignore.

-As Darcey began to understand the gravity of her diagnosis, Sam – young, blissfully ignorant, somewhat selfish and almost definitely in denial – continued to plan their life together as if a normal life was possible: envisioning their 20s constituting week nights at the gym together and weekends at Fabric, their 30s at home with kids, and so on...
-Darcey began to feel like a burden, or a disappointment, keeping the pain to herself until things would come out in passionate arguments that neither party really knew how to deal with.
+As Darcey began to understand the gravity of her diagnosis, Sam – young, blissfully ignorant, somewhat selfish and in denial – continued to plan their life together as if a normal life was possible: envisioning their 20s with week-nights at the gym together and weekends on the dance floor at Fabric, their 30s at home with kids, and so on...
+Darcey began to feel like a burden, or a disappointment – keeping the pain to herself, until things would come out in passionate arguments that neither knew how to deal with.
 Chronic pain, grief, depression, and the string of mental challenges that comes with a diagnosis like EDS affect the personalities of those suffering.
 The guilt affected both partners in strange and adverse ways, as they shut off or lashed out at each other…soon every part of the relationship started to fall apart.

 This isn’t a love story, at least not one with a romantic ending.
 Their relationship was one of the many casualties of her condition and Darcey saw no hope for a normal life together.
 She knew she would never have children and would potentially die young, she couldn’t bear to put Sam through what she saw her mother go through when her father passed away five years prior.
-After a messy and painful breakup, Sam moved to Switzerland in the hope of starting again and Darcey bravely resigned herself to a life of hospital trips: relying on the incredible support of her mother, siblings, and friends to get her through.
+After a messy and painful break up, Sam moved to Switzerland and Darcey carried on juggling her university studies with endless hospital trips, relying on the support of her mother, siblings and friends to get her through.

-It was from her hospital bed, a year after the break-up and the day after rare diseases day, that she got his attention again.
-Having recently re-added each other on Facebook, Sam saw a post that finally hammered in just how much pain Darcey was, and had been, in.
+It was from her hospital bed, a year after the break-up and the day after Rare Diseases Day, that Darcey spoke out about her struggle.
+Having recently re-added each other on Facebook, Sam saw a post that finally hammered in just what Darcey had been going through.
 Here’s what she said:

 Yesterday was rare diseases day and in an effort to raise awareness I decided to tell a little bit about my diagnosis and how it affects me.